 NEW MPF OFFICERS ELECTED (2018)

-MPF WELCOMES NEW TRUSTEES TO 2017-2018 MPF BOARD OF TRUSTEES
+MPF WELCOMES NEW TRUSTEES MPF BOARD OF TRUSTEES SINCE 2018.

 Gretchen Griffith.
 Gretchen moved to Mariemont six years ago with her husband and two children.
 She feels incredibly spoiled living steps away from the historic Resthaven Barn and the plentiful arts opportunities provided by the Women’s Art Club Cultural Center.
 She savors early summer mornings spent in her South 80 Community Garden plot and relishes preserving her harvest (pun intended).
 With a professional background in marketing, communications, and merchandising, Gretchen is eager to promote the unique historical and endearing qualities that make Mariemont a great place to visit, live, and work.
 She is a previous President of the Mariemont Preschool Parents Group and a regular volunteer at La Soupe.